Belfast City Hall

 One of Belfast's most iconic buildings, Belfast City Hall first opened its doors in August 1906 and is Belfast's civic building.
 It's located in Donegall Square, in the heart of Belfast city centre.
 Take a free public tour and discover its fascinating history.

-Look out for the City Hall illuminations as they light up the building in a variety of colours and combinations, showing off the building's beautiful architectural features.
+Look out for the Belfast City Hall illuminations as they light up the building in a variety of colours and combinations at night, showing off the building's beautiful architectural features.

 Free public tours are available at the following times: